Simulating quantum circuits using the multi-scale entanglement renormalization ansatz: MERA tensor network

-To design a quantum computations simulation protocol, let us first discuss a MERA tensor network architecture in detail.
-We chose a basic ternary MERA architecture~\cite{evenbly2009algorithms}.
-A three-layer ternary MERA is represented in Fig.~\ref{fig:mera_main} a) in terms of the graphical notation~\cite{orus2014practical, bridgeman2017hand}.
+To build a quantum circuit simulator using the MERA tensor network, we begin by discussing the MERA itself, which serves as an ansatz for a many-qubit wave function $\ket{\psi}$.
+Without loss of generality, we choose a basic ternary MERA architecture~\cite{evenbly2009algorithms}.
+The three-layer ternary MERA is represented in Fig.~\ref{fig:mera_main} (a) in terms of the Penrose graphical notation~\cite{orus2014practical, bridgeman2017hand}.

-The number of layers $M$ defines the number of subsystems (qubits) $n = 3^M$, thus, the number of qubits in the ternary MERA represented in Fig.~\ref{fig:mera_main} a) is $n=27$.
-Any MERA tensor network is combined from two types of elementary tensors, namely isometries and disentanglers.
-One can think of an isometry as the following linear isometric map:
+The number of layers $M$ determines the number of subsystems (qubits) as $n = 3^M$.
+Therefore, the number of qubits in the ternary MERA represented in Fig.~\ref{fig:mera_main}-(a) is $n=27$.
+The MERA tensor network is built from two types of elementary tensors, namely isometries and disentanglers.
+One can think of an isometry as the following linear isometric map,

-where $\dagger$ stands for the Hermitian conjugation, $I$ is the identity operator, ${\cal H}^{\rm in}_i$ is one of input Hilbert spaces and ${\cal H}^{\rm out}$ is an output Hilbert space.
-The dimensions of those Hilbert spaces are connected as follows:
+where $\dagger$ stands for the Hermitian conjugation, $I$ is the identity operator, ${\cal H}^{\rm in}_i$ is the $i$-th input Hilbert space and ${\cal H}^{\rm out}$ is an output Hilbert space.
+The dimensions of the Hilbert spaces are connected as follows:

-where $\chi$ is a hyper-parameter that defines the expressivity of a network (the ability of a network to represent highly-entangled quantum states) and the numerical complexity.
-Meanwhile, a disentagler is seen as a following unitary map
+where $\chi$ is the maximal allowed dimension of an index.
+This parameter determines the expressivity of a tensor network which is defined as the ability of the tensor network to represent quantum states with increasing complexity, quantified by the scaling of the maximum entanglement entropy.
+In addition, $\chi$ determines the numerical complexity of operations within the tensor network.
+A disentangler can be viewed as the following linear unitary map,

-where the dimensions of input and output spaces are connected as follows:
+where the dimensions of the input and output spaces are the same:

-Arrows in Fig.~\ref{fig:mera_main} depict the direction from input Hilbert spaces to output Hilbert space.
-The top layer of the MERA from Fig.~\ref{fig:mera_main} a) consists of only one tensor $t$ that is also seen as the following isometric map
+The top layer of the MERA consists of only one tensor $t$ that can also be treated as the following isometric map:

-The interpretation of the orthogonality property of elementary tensors in terms of the graphical notation is given in Fig.~\ref{fig:mera_main} b).
+The diagrammatic interpretation of the orthogonality property of these tensors is given in Fig.~\ref{fig:mera_main} (b).

-The orthogonality property of elementary tensors drastically reduces the numerical complexity of operations with MERA.
-To see this let us consider a calculation of a partial density matrix of two qubits.
-The full density matrix built upon the three-layer ternary MERA is given in Fig.~\ref{fig:mera_partial} a).
+The orthogonality property of elementary tensors substantially reduces the numerical complexity of operations with MERA.
+Let us demonstrate this by calculating a reduced density matrix of two qubits.
+The graphical representation of the entire system's density matrix built upon the three-layer ternary MERA is given in Fig.~\ref{fig:mera_partial}-(a).